Natceq/WikiAutomationFramework/README.md

 3. Right click on WikiFrameworkRunner, select convert to TestNG
 4. Right click on testing.xml
 5. Run as TestNG suite
+6. Open report.html in target folder to see the results of the test

 ### Requirements
 Ensure all the needed jar files that have been tagged as requirement have been added to project